iFactory3D/Firmware/README.md

 # This repository contains the preconfigured firmware for the iFactory3D printers.

 _This firmware is currently based on a modified version of Marlin 2.0 and includes a set of special configurations for the iFactory 3D printers._
-_If you wish, you can directly download, edit and modify our printer's firmware or flash the original version on your printer._
+_If you wish, you can directly download, edit and modify our printer's firmware or flash the stock version on your printer._

 ## Instruction